monicahq/monica/CONTRIBUTING.md

 To write good commit messages, please follow [those recommendations](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 There are important to maintain an healthy commit logs.

+If you wish to appear as a contributor, update the CONTRIBUTORS file and add your name to it.
+Include this change in your pull request.

 ### 6. Wait for the code to be reviewed

 It can take several days before we can review the code you've submitted.
 We